 JauntVR, the virtual reality company who is part funded by Sky, has revealed that it is bringing virtual reality to Middle Earth, thanks to an exclusive 360-degree video that was shot on-set in New Zealand.

-According to JauntVR’s blog, the video has been created to showcase the power of VR and why Jaunt is at the centre of all things VR-related at the moment.
+According to JauntVR's blog (opens in new tab), the video has been created to showcase the power of VR and why Jaunt is at the centre of all things VR-related at the moment.

 “Jaunt have already shot an amazing concert with icon Sir Paul McCartney at the Candlestick Stadium in San Francisco, as well as Sky Sports boxing footage and Sky 1's Got To Dance, amongst a whole catalogue of shows.
 We've also jointly done test shoots on the ridiculous comedy Trollied and the much-anticipated Sky Atlantic epic drama Fortitude,” says Stuart Murphy, Director, Entertainment Channels.